aragon/hack/docs/api-intro.md

 ## Reference implementations in specific languages

-### aragonJS
+### JavaScript

 A JavaScript implementation of aragonAPI, used to interact with aragonOS by handling transaction pathing, upgradeability, identity providers and state of the contracts.

-Some of the things you can do with aragonJS are:
+Some of the things you can do with the JavaScript implementation are:

 - Connect contracts to front-end
 - Interact with the EVM and [aragonOS](os-intro.md) when using the full Aragon System